What's your attachment style?

 - Self-report has limits.
 Recall bias, social desirability bias, and the tendency for users in active relationship distress to score differently than they would in a calmer baseline state are all real.
 Your score is a snapshot of one moment.

 - Romantic attachment specifically.
-The ECR-S was developed for romantic attachment.
+This instrument was developed for romantic attachment, like most validated attachment measures.
 The two underlying dimensions also generalize to friendships, family, and other close relationships, but the items reference romantic partners explicitly.
 If you're not currently in a romantic relationship, answer based on how you generally experience close relationships when you're in one.

 - Categorical labels are summaries.
 The four-archetype labels simplify a continuous two-dimensional space.
 A user whose scores are 4.1 and 3.9 is closer to a clear Anchor than to a clear Tide — the archetype label hides this.
 Always read your continuous scores alongside the label.

 - Sampling limits.
-Original ECR-S validation samples were drawn primarily from undergraduate students at North American universities.
+Most published attachment-measure validation samples were drawn primarily from undergraduate students at North American universities.
 Population norms vary by culture, age cohort, and relationship history.
+This LBL-original instrument has not yet been validated against external samples — the reference data here are theoretical (centered on Likert midpoint 3.5 with SD ≈1.2, consistent with published ECR-S samples).

 - Not a clinical instrument.
 This tool does not diagnose attachment disorders, complex trauma, or any other clinical condition.
 If your relationships consistently feel destabilizing, attachment-focused therapeutic approaches (Emotionally Focused Therapy, AEDP, schema therapy) have substantial research support; consult a qualified mental health professional.